COMMON NAMES: POST OAK, IRON OAK, CROSS OAK

 PROPAGATION: From acorns planted as soon as they fall from the tree or stored cool and moist at 32-36 degrees prior to planting the following spring.

 INSIGHT: This is the most common native oak in North Texas.
 Many thousands of these trees die every year from damage during construction of new developments because contractors scrape away the top soil and the native understory, compact the soil and change the environment of the feeder roots.
 To keep post oak alive water moderately, do not fertilizer at all or very little, do not thin out, do not change the soil grade and do not remove the native understory growth.
-Other post oaks are as follows – Quercus margaretta sand post oak, Quercus drummondii drummond post oak, Quercus boyntonii is the boynton post oak which grows near Lufkin and is a spreading dwarf oak.
+Other post oaks include – Quercus margaretta sand post oak, Quercus drummondii drummond post oak, Quercus boyntonii is the boynton post oak which grows near Lufkin and is a spreading dwarf oak.

-QUESTION: I have three large old post oaks in an area where heavy-equipment operators had to drive near the trees and even next to the trunks of two of them.
+Q: I have three large old post oaks in an area where heavy-equipment operators had to drive near the trees and even next to the trunks of two of them.
 The soil is heavy sandy clay that is very dry.
 What can I do to minimize the effects of soil compaction?
 S.A., Decatur

-ANSWER: Follow my Sick Tree Treatment, which I recently revised.
+A: Follow my Sick Tree Treatment, which I recently revised.
 Here is the current regiment: Aerate the root zone.
 This is especially important in compacted areas.
 Apply 1/2 inch of compost over the root zone.
 Apply the following amendments per 1,000 square feet: Lava sand at a rate of 80 to 100 pounds Expanded shale at 150 to 200 pounds Horticultural cornmeal at 20 pounds Dry molasses at 20 pounds Texas greensand at 40 to 50 pounds Mulch bare soil with shredded native cedar.
 In the spring, as the foliage emerges, spray the trees and soil with Garrett Juice to which garlic tea has been added.
 In the future, prepare an area before heavy equipment arrives.
-Spread a 1-foot-thick layer of shredded tree trimmings on the ground around trees and shrubs to cushion the area.
+Next time spread a 1-foot-thick layer of shredded tree trimmings on the ground around trees and shrubs to cushion the area.